 The name of the imported symbol.
-On a statement such as "import os", the symbol is "os".
-On a statement such as "from unittest.mock import mock\open", the symbol is "mock\open"
+On a statement such as "import os", there's no symbol.
+On a statement such as "from unittest import mock", the symbol is "mock" (even though it may actually also be a module, but it's impossible to know for sure).
+On a statement such as "from unittest.mock import mock\open", symbol is "mock\open".